PelicanoStudio/Aninode-Studio/GETTING_STARTED.md

 ## What's Been Built

-Your Aninode MVP now has a solid foundation:
+Your Aninode MVP now has a solid GSAP-powered foundation:

-### ✅ Completed
+### Completed

 1. **Project Structure**
    - Modern React + TypeScript + Vite setup